 What Does the PE Ratio Mean?

-The PE ratio enables you to understand how much it will cost you to buy a portion of a companies profit.
-If a company has a PE Ratio of 25, it will cost you $25 for each $1 of company profit.
+The PE ratio enables you to understand how much it will cost to buy a portion of a company’s profit.
+A company with a PE Ratio of 25 will cost you $25 for each $1 of company profit.

-Imagine you want to buy an Icecream Stand.
+Imagine you want to buy an ice cream stand.
 The Owner wants to sell that stand to you for $10,000.
-The Icecream Stand makes a yearly profit after tax of $2,000.
+The ice cream stand makes a yearly profit of $2,000 after tax.
 This means if I want to buy this profit of $2,000, it will cost me $10,000.
 So the PE Ratio is $10,000 / $2,000 = 5.
 In other words, it would take me five years to make my money back on this investment.

 This is what the PE Ratio or the “Multiple” tells us.
 In the example above, I used the case of buying a whole business, and we are considering all of the profits.
-The PE Ratio achieves this same goal by using the Individual Share Price / Earnings per Share as we are not buying the whole company, just a portion of it.
+The PE Ratio achieves this goal by using the Individual Share Price / Earnings per Share, as we are not buying the whole company, just a portion.

-The PE Ratio can tell you what kind of premium investors are willing to pay to get a piece of this company.
-PE Ratios should always be considered in the context of the industry group.
+The PE ratio can tell you what kind of premium investors will pay to get a piece of this company.
+PE ratios should always be considered in the context of the industry group.

 Industry PE Ratio